-The Desert Lantern, or Abutilon Leucopetalum, is a species of plant found in the Central Australian region with large yellow flowers.
+The Desert Lantern is derived from the Desert lantern or Abutilon Leucopetalum, which is a species of plant found in the Central Australian region with large yellow flowers.
 It grows on hillsides and is commonly found at the base of rocks throughout the region, typically flowering after rain.
 Western Arrernte people are reputed to eat the cooked roots.

-For more information download the Desert Lantern training restaurant flyer (pdf 247KB)
+For more information download the Desert Lantern Training Restaurant Brochure 2015 (PDF 1MB).

 Bookings and pre-payment are essential.
 The Desert Lantern Restaurant does not cater for private functions.
 You can book by telephone, fax or email.

 T: 8959 5200